When you've created something you're immensely proud of, it's only natural to want to leave your mark on it.

 In the past, carving was an essential skill for craftsmen, and if you look closely at historical structures, you might find makers' marks, initials, and dates prominently displayed.
 While these skills might not be as common today, you can still personalise your creations in a memorable way.

-We offer a unique service of engraving ha
+We offer this unique service of engraving either a standard soft red or a rustic

 ...